jgaeddert/liquid-dsp/examples/README.md

  * `bpacketsync_example.c`:

+ * `bpresync_example.c`:
+    This example demonstrates the binary pre-demodulator synchronizer.
+A random binary sequence is generated, modulated with BPSK, and then interpolated.
+    The resulting sequence is used to generate a bpresync object which in turn is used to detect a signal in the presence of carrier frequency and timing offsets and additive white Gauss noise.

  * `bsequence_example.c`:
     This example demonstrates the interface to the bsequence (binary sequence) object.
 The bsequence object acts like a buffer of bits which are stored